Mindinventory/jelly_anim/README.md

 * Multiple JellyAnim instances
 * Overlap Jellies
 * Tween shapes and change colors
+* Set jelly viewport with custom size
+* Set custom redius of jelly
+* Add custom style of jelly with the help of `paint` param of `JellyAnim` class
 ## Getting Started

 To use this package, add `jelly_anim` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).